top of page

 Current projects

 Rural adolescents may uniquely navigate civic contexts and experiences to drive their sociopolitical engagement, and these experiences may have important ramifications for physiological (e.g., stress) and psychological (e.g., sense of empowerment) development.
-We are collaborating with Dr. Natasha Chaku and the InterACT Lab at University of Indiana Bloomington to explore how rural youth in Maine and Indiana experience civic empowerment and stress through their sociopolitical engagement.
+We are collaborating with Dr. Natasha Chaku and the InterACT Lab at Indiana University Bloomington to explore how rural youth experience civic empowerment and stress through their sociopolitical engagement.

-Intersecting systems of gender, racial/ethnic, and cultural socialization may inform distinct sociopolitical development patterns for immigrant-origin boys of different ethnic/racial backgrounds.
+Intersecting systems of gender, racial/ethnic, and cultural socialization may inform distinct sociopolitical development patterns for immigrant-origin boys.
 As part of a larger study with Dr. Juliana Karras at San Francisco State University, we are qualitatively analyzing 19 semi-structured interviews with ethnically/racially diverse immigrant-origin boys' sociopolitical development experiences.

 bottom of page